 As if to balance this out, the exceptional cast of actor-musicians bring their teenage characters to well-rounded life, with all the confusion and embarrassment that’s a painful but inevitable part of growing up.
 There’s a lot of humour, particularly in their various romantic fumblings – Jaz (Rosa Lukacs) gets jealous when boyfriend Beefy (Toby Lee) talks to his French teacher; Adam (Elliot Clay) can barely bring himself to say a word to his crush Ruth (Hana Stewart), and then when he does he says all the wrong things.
 Class clown Will (James William-Pattison) is secretly totally confused about whether he’s gay or not, while laid back Aussie Sam (Peter Cerlienco) barely notices gender at all.
 And then there’s Kat (Nell Hardy), the only member of the group who remains single-mindedly focused on their cause – largely because she has nowhere else to go to pursue her passion.

 The score features a nice mix of upbeat toe-tappers and stirring ballads, all apparently written by the young musicians.
 Perhaps because of this, they all fit very naturally within the flow of the production (directed by writer Thomas Attwood), and fulfil the dual purpose of driving the story forward and showcasing the talent that could be squandered as a result of cancelling the music course.

 If you love a good musical and want to be entertained for an evening, I recommend The State of Things.
 If you’re interested in the uncertain future of arts education, I recommend The State of Things.
 If you’re a young person frustrated by the decisions made for you by older generations… well, you get the idea.
 Basically, this is a thoroughly enjoyable new musical from a talented team – but with an important point to make as well.
 What’s not to love?

-The State of Things is at the Jack Studio Theatre until 23rd September.
+One thought on “Review: The State of Things at Jack Studio Theatre”